Trixie Belden Editions

 - A large picture of Trixie is on front and takes up the majority of the cover.
 It's a head and shoulders drawing, slightly different on each book.

 - The illustrator was Larry Frederick.
-While the cover is not technically single-color, one color dominates so much it seems like it.
+While the cover is not technically single-color, one color dominates so that the action scene is almost non-noticeable.

 - A scene from the story is in the background.